tfsjohan/ai-learning-day/README.md

 ## Before the game begins
 Suggest 4 categories that I can choose from.

+Before giving me the first question, wait for me to say I'm ready to start.

 ## Examples
 A: The capital of France
 Q: What is Paris?